 Special Instructions to Applicants:

-Submit a cover letter (including vision for the department and leadership philosophy), curriculum vita, statement of teaching experience and philosophy (maximum of three pages), a statement of research experience (maximum of three pages), and a one-page diversity statement addressing past and/or potential contributions to advancing diversity, equity, and inclusion through research, teaching, and/or service.
+Submit a cover letter that outlines how the candidate’s leadership experiences can be seen as complementary and additive to the department, curriculum vita, the names of three professional references, and a one-page diversity statement addressing past and/or potential contributions to advancing diversity, equity, and inclusion through research, teaching, and/or service.
 Department will request letters of recommendation from references listed in the application.
-Inquiries may be directed to Concetta Stewart, executive search consultant and principal at AGB Search (email@example.com).
+Inquiries may be directed to Carlton Brown, executive search consultant at AGB Search (email@example.com).